Wenceslaus IV of Bohemia: Personal life

 Wenceslaus was married twice, first to Joanna of Bavaria, a scion of the Wittelsbach dynasty, on 29 September 1370.
 Joanna died on 31 December 1386 from chronic lung disease, most likely tuberculosis.
 Wenceslaus married her first cousin once removed, Sofia of Bavaria, on 2 May 1389.
 He had no children by either wife.

 Wenceslaus was described as a man of great knowledge and is known for the Wenceslas Bible, a richly illuminated manuscript he had drawn up between 1390 and 1400.
 However, his rule remained uncertain, varying between idleness and cruel measures as in the case of John of Nepomuk.
 Unlike his father, Wenceslaus relied on favouritism, which made him abhorrent to many nobles and led to increasing isolation.
 Moreover, he probably suffered from alcoholism, which was brought to light in 1398 when he was unable to accept an invitation by King Charles VI of France for a reception at Reims due to his drunkenness.

 Wenceslaus died in 1419 of a heart attack during a hunt in the woods surrounding his castle Nový Hrad at Kunratice (today a part of Prague), leaving the country in a deep political crisis.
-His death was followed by almost two decades of conflict called the Hussite Wars, which were centred on greater calls for religious reform by Jan Hus and spurred by popular outrage provoked by his execution.
+His death was followed by 15 years of conflict called the Hussite Wars, which were centred on greater calls for religious reform by Jan Hus and spurred by popular outrage provoked by his execution.

 In popular culture

-The 2018 video game Kingdom Come: Deliverance, along with its 2025 sequel, Kingdom Come: Deliverance II, are set in Bohemia during the reign of King Wenceslaus IV in the year 1403.
-The main character becomes involved in a plot to restore Wenceslaus to the Bohemian throne.
+The 2018 video game Kingdom Come: Deliverance, along with its 2025 sequel, Kingdom Come: Deliverance II, developed by Warhorse Studios, are set in Bohemia during the reign of King Wenceslaus IV in the year 1403.
+The main character, Henry of Skalitz, becomes involved in a plot to restore Wenceslaus to the Bohemian throne after the King of Hungary, Sigismund, invades Bohemia to claim the throne and uses Cumans, hired mercenaries, and the Praguers, to pillage land and convince Lords in Bohemia to side with him.